Graduate Admissions Requirements for International Applicants

-Exception: The minimum PTE score will remain at 50, the minimum TOEFL score will remain at 75 IBT, and the minimum IELTS score will remain at 6.0 for the following graduate-master’s level-engineering degrees ONLY:
+Exception: The minimum PTE score will remain at 50, the minimum TOEFL score will remain at 75 IBT, and the minimum IELTS score will remain at 6.0 for the Master of Science in Environmental Engineering.

 Complete and submit the Financial Statement for International Students Form (FSIS) accompanied by an original bank statement from your sponsor showing adequate funds.
 The bank statement must be in English, signed by a bank official and dated within six months of the intended term of admission at UNH.
 To download the FSIS form, click here.